 Signs and Symptoms of Asbestos-Related Illnesses and Diseases

 There are varying signs and symptoms of asbestos-related lung diseases.
 Much of it depends on which disease it is and how much damage to your lungs you have.
-And unfortunately, you won’t notice signs or symptoms until 10 to 40 years after your exposure to asbestos.
+And unfortunately, you won’t notice signs or symptoms until 10 to 40 years after your asbestos exposure.

 With asbestosis, shortness of breath during physical exertion is a sign.
 Dry coughs and feeling tired are also signs.
 Your doctor may also notice a crackling sound as you breathe in.